PennyLeScroche/PennyLeScroche.github.io/notes.md

 Played with multiple polyhedral sets.
 Each player gets a board that determines what they can do based on the size and color dice that they have.
 X Actions per turn, where X increases up to a maximum number.
 (4 seems reasonable?).
 Board has RPG Elements? unlocking abilities with more dice?

+Roll and Write mechanics, dungeon crawling fantasy hero type theme.
+Obstacles determined via cards, players select from their pool of dice and roll all at once, then mark down progress based on the die results.
+1-4 players?

 ### Action game with set session duration